-In the field of private law, Tomás has provided out-of-court advice and has acted as legal director in many legal proceedings in sectors such as commercial agency and distribution -Schweppes, Eroski, Osborne or CNH, among others-, finance and banking -Bankia, Caja Navarra and Globalcaja-, construction and real estate, representing the interests of both development companies and construction companies, depending on the case.
+In the field of private law, Tomás has provided out-of-court advice and has acted as legal director in many legal proceedings in sectors such as commercial agency and distribution -Schweppes, Eroski, Osborne or CNH, among others-, finance and banking -Bankia, Caja Navarra and Globalcaja-, engineering and technology, construction and real estate, representing the interests of both development companies and construction companies, depending on the case.

 Tomás Villatoro has considerable experience in defending the interests of the tourism sector and, especially, of companies dedicated to the management of flats and tourist dwellings, having represented the Spanish Federation of Tourist Dwellings (Fevitur) and the main Associations of the sector in challenging, with notable success, the Decrees issued by various Autonomous Regions that limited the activity, for example, in Madrid, the Canary Islands, Andalusia and the Balearic Islands.
 He has also led important claims for financial liability against public administrations arising from urban planning actions.

 In the field of national arbitration, he has been appointed arbitrator or co-arbitrator in more than ten (10) arbitrations in construction and real estate and financial matters, administered by the Court of Arbitration of the Official Chamber of Commerce, Industry and Services of Madrid and by the European Arbitration Association.